The Small Firm for Big Cases

 4. The defendant’s breach of duty is the proximate cause of the plaintiff’s injuries.
 The defendant’s breach of the duty of care increased the risk of harm to the plaintiff or was a factual cause of the plaintiff’s compensable losses.

 Every medical professional takes an oath to use a reasonable degree of care and skill when caring for patients.
 If a medical provider falls short of this duty of care, causing a preventable injury or harm to a patient, there are grounds for a medical malpractice claim.
-Youman & Caputo can help you prove your case by collecting evidence of medical negligence and malpractice, including testimony from a qualified medical expert.
+Youman & Caputo can help you prove your case by collecting evidence of medical negligence and malpractice, including testimony from a highly qualified medical expert.

 What Is a Medical Expert?